CSIH led the design, development, and coordination of the Canada Pavilion at the 22nd International AIDS Conference in Amsterdam, Netherlands.

 Canada Pavilion Activities

 The Pavilion featured a full program that highlighted Canadian research, community programs and the lived experience of people with HIV in an engaging and interactive way.
-Click here to view the full program.
+To request the full program, contact email@example.com.

 National Advisory Committee

 CSIH relied on the valuable support of a National Advisory Committee (NAC) for the organization of the Canada Pavilion at the AIDS 2018 conference.
-Click here to view the list of NAC members.
+To view full list of NAC members, contact firstname.lastname@example.org.

 AIDS 2018 Resources